KEYNOTE OPENING CEREMONY 11:15 A.M. - 12:30 P.M.

 A Contrary View of 2016

-Ken Fisher, Forbes columnist and CEO of Fisher Investments.
+Ken Fisher, Forbes columnist and CEO of Fisher Investments

 Managing Your Money During Retirement

-Maria Crawford Scott, Former Editor, AAII Journal.
+Maria Crawford Scott, former editor of the AAII Journal

-Crawford Scott discusses the best methods for investing and managing your investments during your retirement years.
+Scott discusses the best methods for investing and managing your investments during your retirement years.
 She focuses on how much you can safely withdraw from your portfolio each year to ensure your nest egg supports you throughout your lifetime, withdrawal rules to help squeeze out more from your portfolio and what kind of asset allocation mix is most appropriate during your retirement.